How to Test React Native App on My Phone

 • Testing on the real mobile ecosystem

-Prerequisites for How to Test React Native App on My Phone
+Prerequisites for How to Test a React Native App on My Phone

 Before You Start, Ensure That You Have: